-The creation of my paintings is a form of meditation for me.
-I think that is why abstract art in general appeals to me so much, because it is so open to personal interpretation once completed, and also open to outcome during the creative process.
-I am moved by the colors, textures, and intricate patterns that appear in the details of nature.
-Much of my inspiration comes from cloud watching, mineral and rock formations, tree lines, ocean waves, the texture of sand, the cosmos, the mesmerizing interconnectivity between all living beings.
+The creation of Amanda Moody’s paintings is a form of meditation for her.
+She is moved by the colors, textures, and intricate patterns that appear in the details of nature.
+Much of her inspiration comes from cloud watching, mineral and rock formations, tree lines, ocean waves, the texture of sand, the cosmos, the mesmerizing interconnectivity between all living beings.
 She hopes that same hypnotic effect is evident in her work.

 Linda Griffin has been painting and teaching watercolor for over 35 years.
-She began teaching in a private art school in Falls Church , Virginia and branched out into her own gallery in Occoquan, Virginia , near Washington DC.
-She was represented by Miller Fine Art Agency in the DC area for several years, having been commissioned for original watercolors by the Marriott Corporation who own 28 originals and a large corporation in Tokyo, Japan commissioning 23 originals.
-Each painting was done to the corporation president’s specs.
-Her work hangs in several governmental buildings in the Washington DC metropolitan area.
+She began teaching in a private art school in Falls Church, Virginia, and branched out into her own gallery in Occoquan, Virginia, near Washington DC.
+She was represented by Miller Fine Art Agency in the DC area for several years and was commissioned to paint 28 original watercolors by the Marriott Corporation and 23 originals by a large corporation in Tokyo, Japan.
+In addition, her work hangs in several governmental buildings in the Washington DC metropolitan area.

-Her work has been featured in many boutiques, design centers and decorator show houses in and around Washington DC, Virginia and Maryland.
-She was invited to have several one-woman shows at the University Club in Washington DC.
-Her work was also featured in the opening of the Union Station in Washington DC.As her style and work evolved she has been collected by several families in the DC area with a few owning upwards of 40 pieces.
+Her work has been featured in many boutiques, design centers and decorator show houses in the DC, Virginia and Maryland.
+She was invited to have several one-woman shows at the University Club in Washington DC and her work was also featured in the opening of the Union Station.

 David Aiazzi was born in Florence, Italy and raised in a small village in Tuscany.
 He studied under the painter and illustrator, Stano Dusík.
 Dusik is famous mainly for his childrens’ book illustrations.
 David also studied at Bottega Migliorini and received a degree in Restoration of Paintings (canvas and wood).
 David’s art has been exhibited in galleries and open spaces in Italy, as well as across the Eastern United States.